 The LENS has also been used for stress and behavioral issues in cats, dogs and horses, with excellent results!

-NeuroField - the NeuroField technology incorporates very low intensity pulsed electromagnetic field (pEMF) with heart rate variability (HRV) and electroencephalography (EEG - brainwave monitoring) all in one biofeedback unit.
+NeuroField: the NeuroField technology incorporates very low intensity pulsed electromagnetic field (pEMF) with heart rate variability (HRV) and electroencephalography (EEG - brainwave monitoring) all in one biofeedback unit.
 It is the first pEMF device that measures physiological responses through HRV and EEG to help guide the brain and body towards a better regulated, normative state.
+For a lovely article about the development of Neurofield (by its inventor, Nicholas Dogris) and another article about the Neurofield and pain, click here!

 QUESTION: "Will Neurofeedback change my personality?"
 No. Neurofeedback does not change your personality.
 However, it can make it alot less work to be you, and to be in your life, and you or others may notice changes as a result.
 You might be less reactive or irritable, you might be calmer and more patient, or you might be more present and focused.
 These aren't changes to your personality, but rather, your way of being in the world.